WordPress Speed Tutorials & Reviews

 CDNs

 Your CDN should have PoPs (points of presence) close to your users and a fast data transfer rate measured in terabytes per second (Tbps).
-CDNs usually list both numbers on their “network” page.
-Generally, a larger/faster network will mean less distance and latency.
+CDNs usually list both numbers on their network page.
+Generally, a larger/faster network means less distance and latency.

 Smart routing reduces latency and TTFB by monitoring real-time traffic congestion and directing traffic through the fastest network paths (similar to a GPS).
-It’s especially beneficial for uncachable dynamic content.
-QUIC.cloud and Cloudflare Argo both support this.
+It’s especially good for dynamic content (e.g. WooCommerce).
+Cloudflare Argo and QUIC.cloud support this.

 All things equal, optimizing images with a CDN is better than a plugin because it dynamically resizes images for mobile devices and browsers without adding plugin overhead or using server resources.
 This means more optimizations and a lighter load on your server.